daerlnaxe/Pack-My-Game/README.md

 Vous pouvez lire une version Française de ce readme dans les fichiers texte.

+## What it do:
+	* It copy then compress everything about a game contained in the db of LaunchBox app.
+	* It generate a short xml file with the main information about the game
+	* it take images, pdf manual, video, music, rom file.
+	* Take also the cheatcode files if you fill the path ('GameName-*.*')
+	* Generate a tree view file.
+	* 7z and zip compression

+## Why ?
+	* Because as a french gamer i wanted to save everything i fill about my games and keep it for later, just in case there was a problem.

 ## Note
+	* Use it only with roms.
 	* Don't move or delete files from the source (never)
 	* Ask before to overwrite roms, manuals, music, video that are in the working directory meanwhile the copy (the target directory)